wang-emma/Stats-NZ-2017-Livestock-Data/README.md

 * `agricultural-production-statistics-jun17-final-tables-v2.csv`: The data source in `.xlsx` format.
 Only Table 1 (Sheet 2) was used in the analitics
 * `nz-chatham-island-island-polygons-topo-150k.csv`: the outlines of the Chatham Islands.
 * `Code.Rmd`: The R code for presentation
-* `Presentation.pdf`: The slides of the presentation
+* `Presentation.ppt`: The slides of the presentation